privacy-tech-lab/gpc-web-crawler/README.md

   - id: autoincrement primary key to identify the database entry
   - site_id: the id of the domain in the csv file that lists the sites to crawl.
 This is used for processing purposes (i.e. to identify domains that redirect to another domain) and is set by the crawler script.
   - domain: the domain name of the site
-  - dns_link: a binary indictor of whether the site has a Do Not Sell link
   - sent_gpc: a binary indicator of whether the OptMeowt Analysis extension sent a GPC opt out signal to the site

-  The remaining columns pertain to the opt out status of a user, which is indicated by the value of the US Privacy String.
+  The remaining columns pertain to the opt out status of a user, which is indicated by the value of the US Privacy String, OptanonConsent cookie, and GPP string.
 The US Privacy String can be implemented on a site via (1) the client-side JavaScript USPAPI, which returns the US Privacy String value when called, or (2) an HTTP cookie that stores its value.
 The OptMeowt analysis extension checks each site for both implementations of the US Privacy String by calling the USPAPI and checking all cookies.
+The GPP string's value is obtained via the [CMPAPI for GPP](https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/blob/main/Core/CMP%20API%20Specification.md).

   - uspapi_before_gpc: return value of calling the USPAPI before a GPC opt out signal was sent
   - uspapi_after_gpc: return value of calling the USPAPI after a GPC opt out signal was sent